pebbe/AndroidCubeTalk/README.md

 `join` must be the first request on every connection.

 `reset` must be used once after the app has started.
-This resets counters {n0}...{n8} on the server, and tells the server to send the initial layout of the other cubes.
+This tells the server to send the initial layout of the other cubes.

 `enter` must be used as reply before any other replies with the same `id`.